Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-All persons possessing or controlling personal property with a total actual value greater than $7,700 (per owner, per county) on January 1, 2019 are required to report their personal property to the Assessor by April 15, 2019.
-Personal Property Declaration Schedules were mailed to every person, business, or company known to own, possess or control taxable personal property in the county on January 29th, 2019.
+All persons possessing or controlling personal property with a total actual value greater than $7,700 (per owner, per county) on January 1, 2020 are required to report their personal property to the Assessor by April 15, 2020 (extended to June 15, 2020 due to COVID-19).
+Personal Property Declaration Schedules are mailed to every person, business, or company known to own, possess or control taxable personal property in the county during the month of January.

-The value of your personal property is based on information submitted by you on your Personal Property Declaration Schedule, which was sent to you on January 29, 2019.
-You must return (file) your Personal Property Declaration Schedule by no later than April 15th or each year.
+The value of your personal property is based on information submitted by you on your Personal Property Declaration Schedule, which is sent to you in January.
+You must return (file) your Personal Property Declaration Schedule by no later than April 15th of each year (extended to June 15, 2020 due to COVID-19).
 The information you provide on your Personal Property Declaration Schedule includes the original cost or the item and the year the item was put in service.
 A depreciation schedule is used to adjust the value of the item according to type and industrial life span of the personal property.
 If you fail to return your Personal Property Declaration Schedule, the value of your personal property will be determined using “the best information available.”

 A Personal Property Protest Form is included in your Personal Property Notice of Valuation, or you can download a Personal Property Protest Form online.